non26/permutation/README.md

 ## Permutation
+If we have a set of number,[0,1,2,3] instead of representing the actual set [0,1,2,3] to the code, we use its index , in the case will be [0,1,2,3].
+If the actual set is [1,2,3,4], the representing will be [0,1,2,3]

-If we have a set of number,[0,1,2,3]  and we need to arrange it all 4 element when the order matters, we will have ([0,1,2,3].length)!, which is 4! in the example, but what if we need to select a set of [0,1,2,3], "r" elements, the number of permutation of r elements when r<=[0,1,2,3].length is  ([0,1,2,3].length)!/([0,1,2,3].length-r)!
+and we need to arrange it all 4 element when the order matters, we will have ([0,1,2,3].length)!, which is 4! in the example, but what if we need to select a set of [0,1,2,3], "r" elements, the number of permutation of r elements when r<=[0,1,2,3].length is  ([0,1,2,3].length)!/([0,1,2,3].length-r)!